rtrlib/handbook/source/tools.rst

    Screenshot of the RPKI RBV web interface

-RBV provides two distinct APIs to run RPKI validation queries, the APIs allow RESTful GET queries with the following syntax for the URL path:
+RBV provides two distinct APIs to run RPKI validation queries, the APIs allow RESTful GET queries with the following syntax and formatting of the URL path:

 #. ``/api/v1/validity/<asn>/<prefix>/<masklen>``
 #. ``/api/v2/validity/<host>``

 *Note*: the AS number in ``<asn>`` has to be prepended with *AS*;
-and ``<host>`` can either be an IP address or a DSN hostname.
+and ``<host>`` can either be an IP address or a DNS hostname.
 To test the APIs type the following queries for the RIPE RIS beacon ``93.175.146.0/24`` into the address bar of your favorite web browser: